dibyarupajena/vegmazona/README.md

         - ``` npm install axios ```
         - import axios
     - no more need of import, no need of data.js file in frontend

+16. Manage state redux(redux as state manager, to expanding to higher state)
+    - good diagram for reference in the video for redux, with parts; ```npm install react-redux```
+        1. create store
+            - creating store.js inside frontend. src
+        2. reducers
+            - create a folder under src named reducers
+            - inside it a file productReducers.js and write ..
+            - next made changes to store.js
+            - next made changes to index.js
+            - thunk; in store.js ;  ```npm install redux-thunk```